Unione-Sportiva-Asiago/US-Asiago-Design-System/README.md

 # Dive into the Unione Sportiva Asiago's Design System :rocket:
 > ⚠ PLEASE NOTE: Our Design System will be released in **December 2022**.
 Come check in a few days! 🙌

 Hi!
 We are the team behind the website and the design sistem of the Unione Sportiva Asiago.
-In this repository you will find **_all_** the documentation that we've used to style and build our new website, togheter with the Design System. :raised_hands:
+In this repository you will find **_all_** the documentation that we've used to style and build our new website, together with the Design System. :raised_hands:

 For more information about the licence and the documents we've taken ideas from, please refer to `Licensing and attributions` section.